home

 The course materials include a copy of the complete set of slides and worksheets used by the panelists, plus other supplemental materials.

-Enrollees in the live-stream webinar will be able to download course materials before the program and view them online during the program.
+Enrollees in the webcast series will be able to download course materials before the program and view them online during the program.

-Approval of specialization credit in Family Law has been granted by the California Board of Legal Specialization, and approval of MCLE credit for this activity has been granted by The State Bar of California in the amount of 18 hours, including 1.5 hours of Legal Ethics.
+Approval of specialization credit in Family Law has been granted by the California Board of Legal Specialization, and approval of MCLE credit for this activity has been granted by The State Bar of California in the amount of 12 hours.

 Visit www.CFLRonline.com™ and www.RutterOnline.com™ to earn additional MCLE participatory credit!